Eminem's Publishing Company Scores Not-Quite-Slim Legal Win: Spotify CEO Must Testify Under Oath in Copyright Infringement Lawsuit

-The music publishing company owned by multiplatinum “Rap God” artist Marshall Mathers, who performs under the stage name Eminem, won a recent legal skirmish against Spotify and the music streaming service’s CEO and Swiss billionaire Daniel Ek.
+The music publishing company that owns music penned by multiplatinum recording artist Marshall Mathers, who performs under the stage name Eminem, won a recent legal skirmish against Spotify and the music streaming service’s CEO and Swedish billionaire Daniel Ek.

+Eminem himself, however, does not own the rights to those songs, is not consulted on the publishing company’s decisions, and is not involved in the litigation.

+“Eight Mile Style is not owned or controlled by Eminem,” the hip-hop artist’s spokesperson Dennis Dennehy told Law&Crime.
+“It’s a production company owned by Joel Martin and The Bass Brothers that controls the publishing rights to his early catalog.
+He is not involved in this lawsuit in any way.”

-In sum, the publishing company alleges that those songs have been streamed billions of times and, lacking the proper licensing, have cost Eminem upwards of $36.45 million in lost revenue.
+In sum, the publishing company alleges that those 243 older songs have been streamed billions of times and, lacking the proper licensing, have resulted in upwards of $36.45 million in lost revenue.

 “On information and belief, despite their not being licensed, the recordings of the Eight Mile Compositions have streamed on Spotify billions of times,” the complaint filed in August 2019 says.
 “Spotify has not accounted to Eight Mile or paid Eight Mile for these streams but instead remitted random payments of some sort, which only purport to account for a fraction of those streams.”

-Note: Editor’s note: this story has been amended post-publication to clarify that Eminem does not own the publishing company at the heart of the litigation and is not involved in the lawsuit.